-If any of the victims of this crash elect to file an insurance claim against the at-fault driver’s insurance company, they may face a confusing legal battle.
+If a victim of any auto accident caused by a sudden medical condition elects to file an insurance claim against the at-fault driver’s insurance company, they may face a confusing legal battle.

 In some cases, a sudden medical emergency on the part of the at-fault driver may absolve them of financial liability for damages.
 However, cases involving successful defenses for sudden medical emergencies usually require the driver to be fully unconscious due to unforeseen circumstances.